Every year we experience between four and six eclipses, solar and lunar.

-As I deepened my studies and practice of astrology I became more and more interested in how to understand and work with the particular energy that accompanies these celestial events and so, after years of really doing nothing more than noting how they seem to effect my own life and speaking with my clients about their eclipse experiences I am ready to say definitely that eclipses are for breaking patterns, pure and simple.
+As I deepened my studies and practice of astrology I became more interested in how to understand and work with the particular energy that accompanies these celestial events and so, after years of really doing nothing more than noting how they seem to affect my own life and speaking with my clients about their eclipse experiences I am ready to say definitely that eclipses are for breaking patterns, pure and simple.

-As I teach my astrology students, the best way to begin getting to know the stars is through what I call “naked eye astrology” just look up at the night sky and see what your eye naturally gravitates to.
+As I teach my Fixed Stars Society members, the best way to begin getting to know the stars is through what I call “naked eye astrology” just look up at the night sky and see what your eye naturally gravitates to.

-We have a full moon every month, but usually the moon is not partially or completely taken over by shadow.
+We have a full moon every month, but usually, the moon is not partially or completely taken over by shadow.
 We have the sun every day, only rarely do we see the sun darkened.

 It is a break in what are otherwise two of our most normal and rhythmic markers of both time and season – solar and lunar cycles.
-These are cycles that we have lived by and with for millennia, we have created watches and calendars based on their predictable patterns of movement, growth, diminishment, and re-emergence.
+These are cycles that we have lived by and with for millennia, we have created watches and calendars based on their predictable patterns of movement, growth, diminishing, and re-emergence.